Alberti Center Early Career Award

 Distinguished Scholarly Contributions to Bullying Abuse Prevention

-The Alberti Center for Bullying Abuse Prevention at the University at Buffalo, State University of New York is pleased to support an early career award competition in support of its mission to reduce bullying abuse in schools and in the community by contributing knowledge and providing evidence-based tools to effectively change the language, attitudes, and behaviors of educators, parents, students, and society.
-This award recognizes an individual who has made exemplary scholarly contributions to the field of bullying abuse prevention and conducted research that has the potential to influence practice and policy.
+The Alberti Center for Bullying Abuse Prevention at the University at Buffalo, State University of New York is pleased to announce an early career award competition in support of its mission to reduce bullying abuse in schools and in the community by contributing knowledge and providing evidence-based tools to effectively change the language, attitudes, and behaviors of educators, parents, students, and society.
+This award will recognize an individual who has made exemplary scholarly contributions to the field of bullying abuse prevention and conducted research that has the potential to influence practice and policy.

 Questions?
 Contact us at email@example.com or (716) 645-1532.

 Congratulations to Dr. Maria Ttofi, recipient of the 2012 Early Career Award!